DeanJain/JavaBigdata/Algo-DataStructure.md

 ### Java Collections Framework
 * Collection is parent interface --> Sets and Lists ; Maps Interface does not follow Collection
-* ArrayList class is both a List and a Queue as it implements both interface
+* LinkedList class is both a List and a Queue as it implements both interface
 * All single-element collections implement the Collection interface, sets and lists and not Maps
 *  `LinkedHashMap` has all the properties of a HashMap, quick lookup on a key, it also preserves the order of entry into the map.
 * for any serious use of a Map interface in a parallel environment, use `ConcurrentHashMap`